 Young Children in Worship

 St. Paul has a quiet glassed in area at the back of church with toys and activities for young children so that parents with babies and toddlers can still take part in the service.
 Busy bags are also available for kids to take with them to the pews.
-And if you prefer additional privacy for nursing, tantrums, etc., St. Paul also has a nursery in the lower-level where you can listen to the audio of the worship service.
+And if you prefer additional privacy for nursing, tantrums, etc., St. Paul also has quiet areas in the lower-level.

 Nursery Circle (Ages 0-3)